Pork, cured, ham with natural juices, rump, bone-in, separable lean and fat, unheated

 Compare Pork, cured, ham with natural juices, rump, bone-in, separable lean and fat, unheated

-See how Pork, cured, ham with natural juices, rump, bone-in, separable lean and fat, unheated compares to other foods:
+See how Pork, cured, ham with natural juices, rump, bone-in, separable lean and fat, unheated compares to other foods in terms of nutrition:

-- Pork, cured, ham with natural juices, rump, bone-in, separable lean and fat, unheated vs Pork, cured, ham, shank, bone-in, separable lean only, unheated
+- Pork, cured, ham with natural juices, rump, bone-in, separable lean and fat, unheated vs Pork, fresh, shoulder, arm picnic, separable lean only, cooked, braised

-- Pork, cured, ham with natural juices, rump, bone-in, separable lean and fat, unheated vs Pork, cured, ham, slice, bone-in, separable lean and fat, unheated
+- Pork, cured, ham with natural juices, rump, bone-in, separable lean and fat, unheated vs Pork, fresh, shoulder, arm picnic, separable lean only, cooked, roasted

-- Pork, cured, ham with natural juices, rump, bone-in, separable lean and fat, unheated vs Pork, fresh, spareribs, separable lean and fat, cooked, roasted
+- Pork, cured, ham with natural juices, rump, bone-in, separable lean and fat, unheated vs Pork, fresh, shoulder, (Boston butt), blade (steaks), separable lean and fat, raw

-- Pork, cured, ham with natural juices, rump, bone-in, separable lean and fat, unheated vs Pork, fresh, composite of separable fat, with added solution, raw
+- Pork, cured, ham with natural juices, rump, bone-in, separable lean and fat, unheated vs Pork, fresh, shoulder, (Boston butt), blade (steaks), separable lean and fat, cooked, braised

 More in Pork Products